- Organizer: A/P/A Institute at NYU

 To mark the twenty-fifth anniversary of this watershed moment and to recognize the student activism and vision that made both the A/P/A Institute and A/P/A Studies Program possible, we welcome back the alums who were instrumental in these efforts.

 Curated and moderated by Professor Eric Tang (NYU BA ‘96 and PhD ‘06), this roundtable will feature alum Ron Rapatalo (NYU BA ‘97), Risa Morimoto (former A/P/A staff member), Professor Robin D.G.
-Kelley (University of California, Los Angeles), and Professor Thuy Linh Tu (NYU Department of Social & Cultural Analysis), and Sheelagh Cabalda (former A/P/A staff member).
+Kelley (University of California, Los Angeles), Professor Thuy Linh Tu (NYU Department of Social & Cultural Analysis), and Sheelagh Cabalda (former A/P/A staff member).